Uniphar/devops-guidelines/aksInfra.md

 Our AKS infrastructure is provisioned in the following way:

-each environment contains of two regions - north europe and west europe.
+Each environment contains of two regions - north europe and west europe.
-This may change.
+> Currently, this may change in the future.

 We also use specific naming convention for AKS clusters.
 The template for the name is